 A complete exercise program should include:

-- Stretching and strength training: Follow the instructions of your doctor or physical therapist.
+- Stretching and strength training.
+Follow the instructions of your provider or physical therapist.

 Stretching and strengthening exercises are important in the long run.
 Keep in mind that starting these exercises too soon after an injury can make your pain worse.
 Strengthening the muscles in your upper back can ease the stress on your neck.